 - Other types of support, for example stop smoking advice.

-You might be prescribed extra medicines to take every day alongside your usual preventer inhaler to help you manage your asthma better.
+Longer term, you might be prescribed extra medicines to take every day alongside your usual preventer inhaler.
+These are to help you manage your asthma better.
 For example:

-- a preventer tablet called a leukotriene receptor antagonist (LTRA) which relaxes the airways and helps you cope better with your asthma triggers.
+- a preventer tablet called a Leukotriene Receptor Antagonist (LTRA).
+This relaxes the airways and helps you cope better with your asthma triggers

 - A long-acting reliever inhaler